Knox-Rush Cooperative Program

 To take advantage of this program, you must complete the required preparatory courses for nursing study while at Knox -- including biology, chemistry, and psychology -- while also gaining a broad background in the humanities, arts, and social sciences.

 Upon completion of your bachelor's degree -- with a cumulative and science GPA of 3.0 and a recommendation from the Dean of the College -- you will have a guaranteed slot in the Graduate Entry Master's program at Rush, which culminates in a master's degree following seven quarters of study.
+GRE scores are required if cumulative GPA is less than 3.25.
 Program alumni will typically sit for both RN and CNL certification upon the completion of training.

 Knox-Rush Nursing Course Requirements